-- G. Deeds pursuant to mergers or consolidations.
-A merger is a combination of two companies into one.
-A consolidation is a combination of more than two companies into one.
-A transfer of real property through merger or consolidation is exempt from the real estate transfer tax. - H. Deeds by subsidiary corporations and deeds by parent corporation.
-A transfer by deed from a parent corporation to a subsidiary or from a subsidiary to a parent for no consideration other than the cancellation, surrender, or transfer of shares of stock in the subsidiary is exempt from real estate transfer tax. - I. Deeds prior to October 1, 1975.
-Any transfer by deed dated prior to October 1, 1975, is exempt from the transfer tax. - J. Deeds of distribution.
-A deed of distribution is written when property either owned by a decedent or placed in a trust by a decedent is transferred to a beneficiary where that beneficiary is not specified in the decedent's will or trust document or the decedent died without a will.
-A transfer by deed between a trustee or personal representative and a beneficiary allowed under Title 18-B or Title 18-C of the Maine Revised statutes on the death of the trust creator or property owner is exempt from real estate transfer tax. - K. Deeds executed by public officials.
-Deeds executed by public officials in the performance of their official duties are exempt from the real estate transfer tax. - L. Deeds given pursuant to the United States Bankruptcy Code.
-When property is transferred as required under Title 11 of the U.S. Code, the transfer is exempt from the real estate transfer tax. - M. Deeds to a trustee, nominee, or straw. - (1) Trustee.
+- than the cancellation, surrender, or transfer of shares of stock in the subsidiary is exempt from the real estate transfer tax.
+See 36 M.R.S. § 4641-C(8) and (10). - I. Deeds prior to October 1, 1975.
+Any transfer by deed dated prior to October 1, 1975, is exempt from the transfer tax.
+See 36 M.R.S. § 4641-C(9). - J. Deeds of distribution.
+In a deed of distribution, property either owned by a decedent or placed in a trust by a decedent is transferred to a beneficiary where that beneficiary is not specified in the decedent's will or trust document or the decedent died without a will.
+A transfer by deed between a trustee or personal representative and a beneficiary allowed under Title 18-B or Title 18-C of the Maine Revised Statutes on the death of the trust creator or property owner is exempt from the real estate transfer tax.
+See 36 M.R.S. § 4641-C(11). - K. Deeds executed by public officials.
+Deeds executed by public officials in the performance of their official duties are exempt from the real estate transfer tax.
+See 36 M.R.S. § 4641-C(12). - L. Deeds given pursuant to the United States Bankruptcy Code.
+When property is transferred as required under Title 11 of the U.S. Code, the transfer is exempt from the real estate transfer tax.
+See 36 M.R.S. § 4641-C(14). - M. Deeds to a trustee, nominee, or straw party. - (1) Trustee.
 A trustee is a person appointed, or required by law, to execute a trust.
 To be exempt, a transfer by deed to a trustee must be for the benefit of the grantor.
 For example, if the owner of a home transfers that property to a revocable living trust, the transferor (grantor) is still considered the owner of that home and there is no real estate transfer tax assessed on that transfer.
 Likewise, a transfer by deed from the trustee of that revocable trust back to the original grantor is exempt from the real estate transfer tax. - (2) Nominee.
 A nominee is a person named to act as another person's agent or representative.
-A transfer by deed to a nominee from a grantor for the benefit of the grantor is exempt from real estate transfer tax.
-Likewise, a transfer from that nominee back to the original grantor is exempt from the real estate transfer tax. - (3) Straw.
-Not taxable only when the "straw" has a specific purpose such as altering the wording of a deed or aiding in changing joint ownership to common ownership or participates in an exchange under Section 1031 of the Internal Revenue Code.
-A straw Property Tax Bulletin No. 31 | page 4 transaction will provide a function for the grantor then retransfer the property back to the same person, this usually happens in back to back deeds.
-The use of a straw for purposes of hiding the real ownership of the property or finding real estate for another party does not create an exempt transaction.
+A transfer by deed to a nominee from a grantor for the benefit of the grantor is exempt from the real estate transfer tax.
+Likewise, a transfer from that nominee back to the original grantor is exempt from the real estate transfer tax. - (3) Straw party.
+A straw party is a person who holds property for the purposes of transferring it to another person.
+Deeds transferring property to or from a straw party are not taxable only when transferred for the benefit of the grantor.